jaimejim/lecture/src/coaplinks.md

     ]
 ```

-The output looks like JSON and is easily understandable by humans.
+At first glance it looks like JSON and is easily understandable by humans.
 However, given that we have constrains in bandwidth, it would be very useful to have a data format that, among other features, is much smaller in message size.
 For that purpose the Concise Binary Object Representation ([CBOR](https://cbor.io)) was created.
 Below you can see the same payload in CBOR in only 147 Bytes.

 ```md
 00000000: 85a4 2178 1d75 726e 3a64 6576 3a6d 6163  ..!x.urn:dev:mac